CICE-Consortium/Icepack/doc/source/science_guide/sg_bgc.rst

 Aerosols may be deposited on the ice and gradually work their way through it until the ice melts and they are passed into the ocean.
-They are defined as ice and snow volume tracers (Eq.
-15 and 16 in CICE.v5 documentation), with the snow and ice each having two tracers for each aerosol species, one in the surface scattering layer (delta-Eddington SSL) and one in the snow or ice interior below the SSL.
+They are defined as ice and snow volume tracers (see CICE "Tracers" documentation), with the snow and ice each having two tracers for each aerosol species, one in the surface scattering layer (delta-Eddington SSL) and one in the snow or ice interior below the SSL.